dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## What's in a vCon?

+Meta data, dialog, analysis and coversation document

+What is the scope of a conversation?

+Documents and data inline vs externally referenced.

+Different versions of vCon instance for redaction (e.g. for PII or other reasons), added analysis or other content

 ### Meta Data

 Including the parties involved and their identities

 ### Conversation Dialog

+Conversation in it's original media form: text, audio or video.

 ### Conversation Analysis

+Analysis and transformations of the conversation (e.g.  transcriptions, text to speech, summaries, sentiment, translations)

 ### Conversation Documents

-Documents and data inline vs externally referenced.
+Documment discussed or exchanged during the conversation

 # Conventions and Definitions